Numerical computations of geometric ergodicity for stochastic dynamics: Geometric ergodicity of stochastic differential equations

 and

-respectively.
-When $h$ is sufficiently small, the transformation $(N_{1}, N_{2}) \mapsto (R_{S}, R_{I})$ is close to a linear transformation because all quadratic coefficients are significantly smaller than the linear coefficients.
-Hence, we can treat this transformation as an invertible transformation when calculating the probability density function.
+For $h$ sufficiently small, the transformation $(N_{1}, N_{2}) \mapsto (R_{S}, R_{I})$ is close to a linear transformation since all the coefficients of quadratic terms are significantly smaller than that of the linear terms.
+Hence, we treat this transformation as invertible when calculating the probability density function.